mmtk/mmtk-core/tools/tracing/README.md

 Each sub-directory contains a set of scripts.

--   `performance`: Print various GC-related statistics, such as the distribution of time spent in allocation slow path, the time spent in each GC stages, and the distribution of `process_edges` packet sizes.
+-   `performance`: Print various GC-related statistics, such as the distribution of time spent in allocation slow path, the time spent in each GC stages, and the distribution of `process_slots` packet sizes.
 -   `timeline`: Record the start and end time of each GC and each work packet, and visualize them on a timeline in Perfetto UI.